Qiming-C/YYDS-EleNa/developer-doc.md

 ### Back end

 For our back end, we are using express to set up the routing.
 The n-tier layer architecture allows us to have better scalability.
 The ability to upgrade and change independent layers does not affect other layers.
-We have **controller layer** that is receiving the http request, then pass down to corresponding **service layer** which do the business logic using the **data access layer** in this case is the map data set we generate for vehicle and pedestrian.
+We have **controller layer** that is receiving the http request, then passes it down to the corresponding **service layer** which does the business logic using the **data access layer** in this case is the map data set we generate for vehicle and pedestrian.

 #### Graph component

 We are using openStreetMap(OSM) Api to get the boundary box in UMASS Amherst Area.
-The response will get us the `xml` format of nodes and edges.
+The response will get us the `xml` format of the nodes and edges.
 We convert the xml file into json file.
 Then parse into graph data structure.
-In our graph, it is directed weight graph.
-Since road could be one way or both way.
-We store two types of map from OSM API.
+In our graph, it is a directed weight graph.
+Since road could be one way or both ways.
+We store two types of maps from OSM API.
 One for vehicle, one for pedestrian.
 Then we use [Harversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to compute the distance between two nodes.
 For the **elevation gain ** of each node, we use [open-elevation api](https://open-elevation.com/) .
-In terms of computing elevation gain among the paths, we only consider uphill elevation gain, ignoring the downhill elevation gain.
+In terms of computing elevation gain among the paths, we only consider uphill elevation gain, ignoring downhill elevation gain.
 Because if we are considering downhill elevation gain.
 We can go opposite direction to achieve the lower elevation gain instead of toward to destination.
-We want to have path that is not intentionally detour, but giving a path that is not getting away from the destination.
+We want to have a path that is not intentionally detouring, but gives a path that is not getting away from the destination.

 ##### Caching the graph